 Although there is no cure for pulmonary hypertension, our team can manage your child’s condition through adolescence and early adulthood using oral, inhaled, intravenous or subcutaneous medicines.
 We also help with the transition from pediatric care to adult care with providers at Indiana University Health who specialize in adult pulmonary hypertension.

-We treat most Pulmonary Hypertension conditions.
-Below is more information about some, but not all, of the conditions that we treat.
+Below is more information about some, but not all, of the childhood conditions that may cause pulmonary hypertension.

 We offer a number of different Pulmonary Hypertension services.
 Below are some, but not all, of the services that we provide.
 If you have a question about a specific service that is not listed here, please contact our program.